Skip to Content

 We’ve also attended several of the Chinese Lion Dancing demonstrations at Uwajimaya.

-Check your local event calendar listings to find a Chinese Lion Dancing celebration near you.
+Check your local event calendar listings for a Chinese Lion Dancing celebration near you.

 7. Travel to See Family

-Out of all the Chinese New Year traditions, the most important is to spend time with family and loved ones.
+Out of all the Chinese New Year traditions, spending time with family and loved ones is the most important.

 That means people travel back “home” from all over the world.